jbernard99/py_easy_menu/readme.md

 result = menu.print_menu("Menu question", # The text at the top of the menu
-	"int", # The type of answer you want from the user ("str", "int", "float") ["Choice1", "Choice2", "Choice3"]) # The choices the user will have (Enumerated) print(result) # Result will contain the user's choice
+	"int", # The type of answer you want from the user ("str", "int", "float") ["Choice1", "Choice2", "Choice3"]) # The choices the user will have (Enumerated) print(result) # Result will contain the verified user's input
 ```